ayvi-0001/dotfiles/README.md

 ## File Structure

-All files in the target directory are included except for `README.md`, `.templates/`, and `.ignore/`, (for uncommitted config files, tests, ect).
-Files starting with 2 leading underscores are included by git but skipped when linking files.
+All files in the target directory are included except for `README.md`, `.templates/`, and `.ignore/` (for uncommitted config files, tests, ect).
+Files starting with 2 leading underscores are tracked but skipped when linking files.

 ```diff
   ┣━━ bash/